WordPress/openverse/documentation/meta/incidents/index.md

 ## What is an incident?

-An **incident** in the context of these documents is any event which affects the ability of Openverse to behave normally in a way that is depended on or expected by regular users.
 This document and the referenced runbooks refer to incidents as technical problems with our services (Openverse.org, the Openverse API, and "official" integrations like the WP core integration and pattern directory integrations).
 Here are some example incidents:

 - The API is serving slower-than-typical responses which occasionally time out
-- Openverse.org has a critical bug preventing search for mobile users using RTL languages maintainer
+- Openverse.org has a critical bug preventing search for mobile users using RTL languages
 - Openverse.org is completely offline
 - Production resource usage is skyrocketing and could lead to downtime, but users are not impacted yet